 The monument is a Civil War Memorial, dedicated in 1902.
-It was built to honor Colonel William Kinsman, commanding officer of the 23rd Iowa Volunteer Infantry regiment, along with veterans of the Civil War.
-The monument is surrounded by four Civil War cannons.
+It was built to honor Colonel William Kinsman, commanding officer of the 23rd Iowa Volunteer Infantry regiment and veterans of the Civil War.
+Four Civil War cannons surround the monument.

 General Dodge, aided by numerous contributions from veterans of the 4th and 23rd Iowa Infantry regiments, had Kinsman’s remains brought back to Council Bluffs and laid to rest.